jspecify/jspecify/docs/spec.md

 > multiple types.
 Then the intersection type is derived from those.
 Intersection
 > types can also arise from operations like [capture conversion].
 See [JLS 4.9].
 >
-> One result of all this is that it's never possible for a programmer to write
+> One result of this is that it's never possible for a programmer to write an
-> an annotation "on an intersection type."
+> annotation "on an intersection type."

 This spec assigns a [nullness operator] to each individual element of an intersection type, following our normal rules for type usages.
 It also assigns a